GET A FREE DAY AT APPLE TREE! - Click here for a FREE one-day coupon!

 Schedule a Tour Take a Virtual Tour Find us on Facebook

-As we celebrate the beginning of a new year, many of us have a renewed desire to achieve the goals that we didn’t quite hit in the past year.
 The role of a parent can often become quite hectic with the demands of daily life.
-Along this daily journey, many parents don’t realize the influence that they have over the minds of their children.
-Our children are watching as we balance these demands and lead the family through each day.
+Along this daily journey, many parents don’t realize their influence on their children’s minds.
+Our children watch as we balance these demands and lead the family through each day.

-While leadership skills can come naturally, children learn lessons along the way that significantly impacts them later in life.
+While leadership skills can come naturally, children learn lessons that significantly impact them later in life.
 The right words at the right time can make all the difference.

-Here five ways to help you instill the right leadership skills in your child’s future:
+Here are five ways to help you instill the right leadership skills in your child’s future:

-Be aware that your child is watching and allow them to see how well you are balancing your business demands and personal demands each day.
+Be aware that your child is watching, and allow them to see how well you balance your business and personal demands each day.

 Allow your children to speak for themselves with servers at a restaurant, a grocery store clerk, or the lifeguard at the swimming pool.
 Through your guidance and allowing them to speak for themselves, this will help them gain confidence in themselves.

-Studies have shown that children who read tend to want to know more and will ask questions to dig deeper into various subjects.
-This inquisitive side of a child is the best foundation for a leader to grow.
+Studies have shown that children who read want to know more and ask questions to delve deeper into various subjects.
+This inquisitive side of a child is the best foundation for a leader’s growth.

 In small ways, today’s leaders can prepare younger generations for their future as business leaders.
-Each of these suggestions will not only create better leaders, but can help children perform better in school and develop better personal relationships throughout life.
+These suggestions will create better leaders to help children perform better in school and develop better personal relationships.

 Four Ways Your Child Can Help YOU Prepare For The Holidays!